Tag: 100% affordable

 There is NO excuse not to give the same consideration to the permanent disposition of a unique, taxpayer-owned parcel right next to our Central Park.

-When will the Mayor & Council schedule a public meeting to discuss alternatives to sacrificing taxpayer-owned 58 North Passaic?
+Why do the Mayor & Council continue to refuse to schedule a public meeting to discuss alternatives to sacrificing taxpayer-owned 58 North Passaic?

 Ask them!
 Here are three easy ways to do it: